artkond/artkond.github.io/_posts/2014-03-11-ructf-reverse-500.md

 }
 {% endhighlight %}

-lsString1 is easy to find as it's hardcoded – "oh_nasty_boy!you_hacked_me:(hehe".
+lsString1 is easy to find as it's hardcoded – `oh_nasty_boy!you_hacked_me:(hehe`.
 Pass it as an argument and we get:

 {% highlight text %}
 good job, put flag into system
 {% endhighlight %}

-Strange as it is obviously not the correct flag because we know that the valid one starts with "RUCTF_".
-At this point I was a bit confused by the fact that "main" function was quite simple and didn't have any obvious jumps or calls.
+Strange as it is obviously not the correct flag because we know that the valid one starts with `RUCTF_`.
+At this point I was a bit confused by the fact that `main` function was quite simple and didn't have any obvious jumps or calls.
 But looking further down the dissasemly I found quite interesting snippet of code that didn’t have any references (or so I though at the moment):

 {% highlight text %}
 sub_4010D0: